Powerwall+ Solar Assembly Replacement

 - Step Drill Bit, up to 28mm diameter

-- If the homeowner is home at the
+If the homeowner is home at

-is being serviced.
+the equipment that is being serviced.

 If the homeowner is not at home at the time of service, call the homeowner to let them know you are there to perform service.
 If they are uncomfortable with service being performed while they are away, reach out to your manager to have the visit rescheduled.

 - Survey the area and ensure there is enough working room to perform the service necessary.
-Ask the homeowner to move things if there is not enough room (i.e. Car in garage).
+Ask the homeowner to move things if there is not enough room (i.e. car in garage).

 - Put on required PPE: Safety Glasses (ANSI Z87 rated) and cut resistant gloves (ANSI cut level A2).